FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

-Uploading data in NOMAD can be done in two ways:
+Uploading data in NOMAD can be done in several ways:

 - By dragging-and-dropping your files into the `PUBLISH > Uploads` page: suitable for users who have a relatively small amount of data or who want to test [how the processing works](explanation_how_the_processing_works.md).
 - By using the Python-based [NOMAD API](../glossary/glossary.md/#api): suitable for users who have larger datasets and need to automatize the upload.